-I am proud of how I have translated clinical trials into every day, community-based practices." - Nicholas J. Vogelzang, MD, Medical Oncologist, Comprehensive Cancer Centers of Nevada
+I am proud of how I have translated clinical trials into every day, community-based practices."

 Increase the average annual enrollment in adult cancer treatment and cancer control clinical trials from .85% to 1.5%.

 - Increase the number of hospitals and physician offices offering clinical trials that accept the short form patient consent for non-English speaking patients from 14 to 16. - Increase the number of resources listing all open National Cancer Institute, pharmaceutical and industry clinical trials available at facilities within Nevada from 0 to 1.